Your Sticker, Label and Inlay options

 This strong, protected construction creates an NFC tag that can be used in a very wide variety of applications.
 The clear plastic displays the antenna and the chip which can look great.
 However, the surface can’t be ID printed or over printed easily.

 These tags are typically available with varying thickness of plastic layers.
 In some cases, the two plastic layers can be so thin that it feels like a wet inlay.
 In other cases, such as our Garment Flex Tag, the layers can be thicker to provide increased protection to both the antenna and chip.

 White Sticker (White NFC Tag)

 One of the most common NFC tags.
-A very common option with the same construction as Clear Sticker but the upper PET layer is white instead of clear.
+The tag has the same construction as Clear Sticker but the upper PET (or sometimes PVC or paper) layer is white instead of clear.
 The white layer allows for printing and ID marking.

 Printed Sticker (Printed NFC Tag)

 This is a little tricky to define as there are a number of ways of making up a printed NFC label.
 However, in it’s simplest format, it’s construction is the same as the Clear Label or White Label and the top layer is replaced by either a printed paper or printed polyester layer.

 Optionally, there may be another very thin layer on top as a laminate to protect the printed layer.